Ethics and Compliance

 We implement processes to ensure that our practices are consistent with our policies.
 We believe the integrity of an organization begins with every employee’s commitment to our core values and their responsibility to act in concert with those values.

-AMD’s Senior Vice President and General Counsel oversees the management of corporate responsibility-related policies, practices, and infrastructure, and delivers CR updates to AMD’s Board of Directors.
+AMD’s Senior Vice President and General Counsel oversees the management of corporate responsibility-related policies, practices, and infrastructure, and delivers Corporate Responsibility updates to AMD’s Board of Directors.

 Below are AMD’s corporate ethics and governance policies, oversight structures and processes: